-The diocesan response to any allegation of sexual misconduct by clergy, lay employees, volunteers, or others authorized to act on behalf of the Church will be based on the Gospel values of justice, dignity, compassion, and charity.
+The response by the Diocese of Saginaw to any allegation of sexual misconduct by clergy, lay employees, volunteers, or others authorized to act on behalf of the Church will be based on the Gospel values of justice, dignity, compassion, and charity.
 Care is to be taken that all persons will be ministered to in a manner that responds to their rights and needs.